FrostyX/infra-docs/mote.rst

 -------------
 mote configuration is located in ``/etc/mote/config.py``.
 The configuration contains all configurable items for all mote services.
-Alterations to configuration that aren't temporary should be done through ansible playbook.
+Alterations to configuration that aren't temporary should be done through ansible playbooks.
 Configuration changes have no effect on running services -- they need to be restarted, which can be done using the playbook.